Jared Goff

 Jared Thomas Goff (born October 14, 1994) is an American professional football quarterback for the Detroit Lions of the National Football League (NFL).
-He played college football for the California Golden Bears, setting Pac-12 Conference single-season records for passing yards and passing touchdowns.
-Goff was selected with the first overall pick by the Los Angeles Rams in the 2016 NFL draft.
-He had a breakout season in 2017, leading the Rams to their first playoff appearance since 2004.
-The following year, Goff led the Rams to Super Bowl LIII.
+He played college football for the California Golden Bears, earning first-team All-Pac-12 honors in 2015 and setting Pac-12 Conference single-season records for passing yards and passing touchdowns.
+Selected first overall by the Los Angeles Rams in the 2016 NFL draft, Goff had a breakout season in 2017, leading the Rams to their first playoff appearance since 2004.
+The following year, Goff led Los Angeles to Super Bowl LIII.
 He received Pro Bowl honors in both seasons.

-In 2021, Goff was traded from the Rams to the Lions.
-In his third year with Detroit, Goff led the Lions to their first playoff win since 1991 as the team advanced to the NFC Championship Game.
-He earned Pro Bowl honors again in 2022 and 2024.
+Amid a decline in production, Goff was traded to the Lions in 2021.
+Two years later, he led the team to their first playoff win since 1991 en route to an appearance in the NFC Championship Game.
+A year later, Goff helped the Lions clinch consecutive division titles for the first time since 1954.
+Goff was named to the Pro Bowl both seasons.

 Early life

-Goff was born in San Rafael, California, and raised in Novato, California, the son of Jerry Goff, a former Major League Baseball player.
+Goff was born on October 14, 1994, in San Rafael, California, and raised in Novato, California, the son of Jerry Goff, a former Major League Baseball player.
 He has an older sister named Lauren.
 Goff grew up as a San Francisco 49ers fan and wore the number 16 as a tribute to Joe Montana, who played for the 49ers before Goff was born.

 Goff attended Marin Catholic High School in Kentfield, California, and graduated in 2013.
-He played for the football team, throwing for 7,687 yards and 93 touchdowns with 18 interceptions in three varsity seasons at Marin Catholic, completing 477-of-767 passes (62.2%), equal to a passer rating of 125.5, for teams that combined to post a 39–4 overall record and 21–0 Marin County Athletic League mark on their way to an appearance in the state title game, one North Coast Section crown, three NCS playoff appearances, and three MCAL championships.
+He played for the football team, throwing for 7,687 yards and 93 touchdowns with 18 interceptions in three varsity seasons at Marin Catholic, completing 477-of-767 passes (62.2%), equal to a passer rating of 125.5, for teams that combined to post a 39–4 overall record and 21–0 Marin County Athletic League mark on their way to an appearance in the state title game, a North Coast Section crown, three NCS playoff appearances, and three MCAL championships.
+Goff also played basketball and baseball for Marin Catholic.

 College career

 Goff was recruited by a number of college programs and received scholarship offers from Boise State, Fresno State, and Washington State before choosing to attend the University of California, Berkeley.
-Goff was a mid-year enrollee at Cal in January 2013 and joined the Golden Bears for 2013 spring practices.
-In August, he was named starting quarterback for the 2013 season over redshirt freshman quarterback Zach Kline, becoming the first true freshman quarterback in Cal history to start a season opener.
+He was a mid-year enrollee at Cal in January 2013 and joined the Golden Bears for 2013 spring practices.
+In August, Goff was named starting quarterback for the 2013 season over redshirt freshman quarterback Zach Kline, becoming the first true freshman quarterback in Cal history to start a season opener.

-Goff set 26 Cal records.
+Goff set numerous school records.
 This included passing yards (12,220), passing yards per game (329.7 ypg), touchdown passes (96), completions (977), passing attempts (1,569), total offense (12,086), and total plays (1,739).
 He is second only to Aaron Rodgers on Cal's all-time list for passing efficiency (143.95).